We try to connect you with the assistance, care and concern you need to get you through a crisis.

 Can I use the Food Pantry the day of my appointment?

 Yes, as long as the Food Pantry is still open that day.
-Once you see a MOM caseworker and they say you are eligible, you may begin using the Pantry.
+Once you see a MOM Case Manager and they say you are eligible, you may begin using the Pantry.
 MOM's office does have a limited number of emergency food bags available when the Food Pantry is closed.

 How may days do I need to wait for an appointment?

 We do our best to schedule appointments as quickly as possible.
-In most cases you are able to get in to see someone within a few business days
+In most cases you are able to get in to see someone within a week.

 Other Services in the Community